 Women's Day is now celebrated globally each year on 8 March with organisations and governments holding a diverse range of activities and events to inspire and celebration women and their achievements.

 In recognition and support of International Women’s Day, the Rotary Club of Monash hosts an annual Business Breakfast

 where a number of speakers challenge, engage and equip guests on topics concerning the strengths or rights of women or gender equality.
-Each we dedicate the profits to a charity associated with domestic/family violence
+Each year we dedicate the profits to a charity associated with domestic/family violence and/or assisting women.

 Rotary Club of Monash International Women's Day Business Breakfasts